Force over Distance: Chapter 39

 Young and Telford locked eyes, then wordlessly fell in behind him.

-Rush didn’t answer, but, he didn’t have to, because as they burst through the door to the gate room, Young could see for himself.
-The gate was lit up.
-As they watched, it began to rotate.
+Rush didn’t answer.
+He didn’t have to.
+As they burst through the door to the gate room, Young could see for himself.
+The gate was lit, every chevron a pale blue.
+The ring began to spin.

 “What the hell?”
 Telford said.
 “We’re at FTL.”

-“Someone’s dialing in,” Rush said darkly, “with a massive amount of power.”
+“Someone’s dialing in,” Rush said, “with a massive amount of power.”

 “From a naquadria planet?”
 Telford breathed.
 “A third?”